If you won the lottery and left your job tomorrow, could your org pick up where you left off?

 Great question.
 Who among us needs to be doing this?

 As a database admin, there’s no escape for me.
-But ultimately, you want to ask yourself that question I posed earlier: if you needed to leave work tomorrow for whatever reason, could someone feasibly step in & carry your work forward?
+But ultimately, you want to ask yourself that question I posed earlier: if you needed to leave work tomorrow, could someone else step in & carry your work forward?

-And if the answer is no, what would they need in order to make that happen?
-That’s your documentation goal.
+If the answer is no, what would they need in order for that to be true?
+That is your documentation goal.

 5 Reasons To Start Documenting Your Work Today